BenyD/Beny-Terminal/README.md

 # Beny.one - Personal Terminal Website

 A modern terminal-inspired personal website built with Next.js 15 and TailwindCSS.
+Features an interactive terminal interface, assets management system, and comprehensive authentication.

 ## 📸 Preview